ideapark/career/refs/cloudcomputing/openshift/authorization.md

   3. Roles are used to find all the rules that apply.
   4. The action is checked against each rule to find a match.
   5. If no matching rule is found, the action is then denied by default.

+# ServiceAccount and Secrets

+Since every container that runs on the cluster is associated with a service account, it is also possible to associate secrets to those service accounts and have them automatically delivered into the container.
+This enables the infrastructure to manage secrets for pulling and pushing images, builds, and the deployment components, and also allows application code to easily leverage those secrets.